Kodaira fibrations, K\"ahler groups, and finiteness properties: Abstract

 \section{Abstract}

 We construct classes of K\"ahler groups that do not have finite classifying spaces and are not commensurable to subdirect products of surface groups.
-Each of these groups is the fundamental group of the generic fibre of a regular holomorphic map from a product of Kodaira fibrations to an elliptic curve.
-In this way, for each integer $r\geq 3$, we construct a K\"ahler group $G$ whose classifying space has a finite $r-1$-skeleton but does not have a classifying space with finitely many $r$-cells.
+Each of these groups is the fundamental group of the generic fibre of a holomorphic map from a product of Kodaira fibrations onto an elliptic curve.